Please click on the next items for details:

 In general, species of Indocalamus, Sasa, & Sasaella are tolerant of deep shade, Fargesia species may sometimes be better with some light shade, and Phyllostachys mostly benefit from full sun.

-The greatest degree of shading results when the canopy of nearby trees actually overhangs the growing site, whereas the aspect of the site or the amount of shade caused by the average house can often be ignored.
+The greatest degree of shading results when the canopy of nearby trees actually overhangs the growing site and this may well be associated with competition for water and nutrients.
+The aspect of the site or the amount of shade caused by the average house can often be ignored.
 The main problem caused by walls near the planting site is often not so much that they cast shade, but that they may deflect natural rainfall from reaching the roots of the plants.

 In cases where bamboos are exposed to too much sun, or are too dry at the roots, the leaves will temporarily curl inwards.
 This is an important warning sign especially when plants are growing in containers.